Housekeepers, room attendants, maids — whatever your hotel calls these staff members, they are an integral part of your day-to-day operations.

 Since the pandemic, hotels have seen just how much the guest experience can be impacted when they don’t have enough hands helping to turn over rooms.
 Many turned to contracted cleaners to help mitigate the ever-growing need to change the sheets, disinfect rooms, and dispose of trash.
 Even though this was an ingenious solution to the labor shortage, it was highly unsustainable for hotels in terms of operation costs and employee loyalty.

-8 questions to ask in a housekeeper interview
+Top 8 housekeeping interview questions to ask

 Have you worked on a housekeeping team before?
 How did you divide tasks?

-This question is straightforward and honestly hasn’t changed much since before the pandemic, as it’s another way to gather information on previous roles and cleaning experience.
+This housekeeping interview question is straightforward and honestly hasn’t changed much since before the pandemic, as it’s another way to gather information on previous roles and cleaning experience.
 Since the pandemic, it’s not necessarily important that housekeeping staff have extensive work history in the cleaning industry — just that they are willing to learn best cleaning practices and how to turn a room over according to brand standards.

 The second half of this question is what is called a behavioral interview question, which gives hoteliers insight into how resilient and adaptable candidates are.
 In this case, your recruiters have the opportunity to learn whether the applicant is more of a leader or a follower, plus how much they’re willing to take on in their different roles.